Japan PM adviser Hamada says dollar at Y120 acceptable

 Kozo Yamamoto, an Abe adviser and expert on monetary policy in the premier's party, told Reuters on April 1 that the BOJ must expand its asset purchases on April 30, given signs of slowdown in the economy and prices.

-The central bank maintained its massive stimulus programme last week and brushed aside speculation of near-term additional easing, even as inflation grinds to a halt far below the bank's targeted 2 percent.
+The central bank maintained its massive stimulus program last week and brushed aside speculation of near-term additional easing, even as inflation grinds to a halt far below the bank's targeted 2 percent.

 Hamada said "core-core" CPI, which excludes energy and food prices, of around 1 percent would be reasonable.
 The latest data showed it was 0.3 percent in February, after stripping out the effect of last year's sales-tax hike.